Introduction to Transformers: an NLP Perspective: The Basic Model

 \subsection{Multi-head Self-attention}

 The use of self-attention is perhaps one of the most significant advances in sequence-to-sequence models.
-It attempts to learn and make use of direct interactions between each pair of inputs.
+It attempts to learn and make use of direct interactions between all pairs of inputs.
 From a representation learning perspective, self-attention models assume that the learned representation at position $i$ (denoted by $\mathbf{c}_{i}$) is a weighted sum of the inputs over the sequence.
 The output $\mathbf{c}_{i}$ is thus given by

-where $\alpha_{i,j}$ indicates how strong the input $\mathbf{h}_i$ is correlated with the input $\mathbf{h}_j$.
-We thus can view $\mathbf{c}_i$ as a representation of the global context at position $i$. $\alpha_{i,j}$ can be defined in different ways if one considers different attention models.
+where $\alpha_{i,j}$ represents the attention weight assigned to $\mathbf{h}_j$ when computing the representation at position $i$.
+We can thus view $\mathbf{c}_i$ as a representation of the global context at position $i$. $\alpha_{i,j}$ can be defined in different ways depending on the specific attention model considered.
 Here we use the scaled dot-product attention function to compute $\alpha_{i,j}$, as follows